 The basic science of the greenhouse effect is simple.
 The Sun

-is hot so it radiates light with most of the energy towards the blue or
+is hot so the light radiating out from it has most of its energy towards the blue and

 violet end of the spectrum.
 The Earth catches a tiny amount of that

 energy and gets warmed.
-If the Earth is to maintain a stable
+For the Earth to maintain a stable

 temperature it must radiate to outer space exactly the same amount of